 Application Instructions

-Application Deadline: Complete applications must be received by February 10.
+Application Deadline: February 10.

-To complete the online application, You must have the following:
+To complete the online application, you must have the following:

 1. A single PDF that includes the following in this order:

-1. A completed contact information form
+1. A completed contact information form;

-Note: this form requires the signature of a faculty advisor in order to be considered complete.
+(Note: this form requires the signature of a faculty advisor in order to be considered complete.)

 2. A completed detailed annual budget statement;